 This is illustrated by the fact that most serious motorcycle accidents are caused by a non-motorcycle driver who violates the motorcyclist’s right of way.
 A common scenario is for a car driver to turn in front of a motorcyclist because he didn’t see the cycle.
 Also, car drivers often do not properly anticipate the movements of the motorcyclist, leading to a serious accident.
 Another common problem is when a motorcyclist is in the driver’s blind spot.

 So, it is important for car and truck drivers to be on the look out for motorcycles.
 They have the same right to the road as any other vehicle.
+If you or someone you know has been involved in such an incident, consulting a Motorcycle accident lawyer might be a prudent step.

 Tips for Motorcyclists

 Motorcyclists also have a part to play in staying safe this spring in Georgia and throughout the country.
 First, statistics show that riders age 50 and older constituted 36% of motorcyclist deaths in 2016.
 These may be riders who first rode decades ago and are taking it up again in their older years.
-The problem is there is more traffic, motorcycles are more powerful, and distracted driving is worse than ever.
+The problem is there is more traffic, motorcycles are more powerful, and distracted driving injuries are worse than ever.
 Older cyclists may be out of practice, as well.
 If you are an older rider who has not been on a bike in years, it is smart to take it slow and get your skills up to speed before hitting the open road.

 Also, keep these safety tips at top of mind: